فصل گل و طرف جویبار و لب کشت

 'though this will seem so crude to all the folk we know,

-by far is better than me
+'a dog by far is better than me

 should Paradise enter my thoughts.'

 Translation & Discussion of Dashti's quatrain: Some comments about the two quatrains.
 Dashti has included both in a section of look-alike quatrains (sixteen similar quatrains, pp. 179-184, رباعیهای مشابه ).
-The last mesraa of each quatrain, however, ends with behesht not kenesht.
+The last mesraa‘ of each quatrain, however, ends with behesht not kenesht.
 But in Dashti's selected quatrains of which our (fifth edition) quatrain 45 is an example, he only includes quatrain 51 which ends with kenesht.
 Puzzling, for in the second edition, he ends in behesht!
 I know this because Elwell-Sutton based his In Search of Omar Khayyam on Dashti's second edition.
 Dashti rejects including the Forughi-Ghani version but at times does he favors kenesht and sometimes behesht?
 As Elwell-Sutton translates (quatrain 51, p.
 195) this last couplet:

 Bring out the cup, for we who drink at dawn